Demurka/Demurka/README.md

 # Hello! 👋

-My name is German Semeykin and I'm working as a **Software Engineer**.
-Also I'm currently studying to become a **Data Analyst**.
+My name is German Semeykin and I'm working as a **Data Analyst**.
 My path of mastering a new profession had started in February 2023, when I've signed up for Yandex Praktikum Data Analyst course.

 You can find me on [Telegram][1], or send me an email on [gera.info@mail.ru][2].

 ## 💬 About me

-- Currently studying Data Analysis at Yandex Praktikum (Python, Jupyter Notebook, Statistics)
+- Currently working as Data Analyst in Sber
 - Additionally study Machine Learning
 - Love Fishing 🎣
 - In passion with football and volleyball ⚽

 ## 🔧 Technologies & Tools